-What would cats normally eat in the wild?
+What do cats normally eat in the wild ?

 Knowing these facts, we can deduce that cats are primarily carnivorous and meat is vital to their diet.
 They need the protein from the meat so that they can maintain being active and thrive in the environment, like most mammals.
 So protein is an essential nutrient in their diet.